Jules Gill-Peterson

-Jules Gill-Peterson is an American historian specializing in transgender history.
+Jules Gill-Peterson is a Canadian historian specializing in transgender history.
 She is an associate professor of history at Johns Hopkins University.
-Her best known work is the 2018 book Histories of the Transgender Child, which documented the pervasiveness of children identifying as transgender in the United States well before the twenty-first century.
-This book received a Lambda Literary Award for Transgender Literature and the Children’s Literature Association Book Award.
+Her work focuses on how science, medicine, and race inform transgender embodiment.
+Her best-known work is Histories of the Transgender Child, which documents the 20th-century history of transgender childhood in the United States, and received the 2019 Lambda Literary Award for Transgender Nonfiction.
 She is a general co-editor of Transgender Studies Quarterly, and previously served as a research fellow at the American Council of Learned Societies and at the Kinsey Institute.

+Education

+Peterson earned a bachelor's degree in history from the University of Ottawa in 2010 and received a PhD in American studies from Rutgers University in 2015.
+She was advised by Professor Frances Bartkowski for her dissertation Queer Theory is Kid Stuff: A Genealogy of the Gay and Transgender Child.
 In 2020, she received a Chancellor’s Distinguished Research Award from the University of Pittsburgh, where she previously served as a faculty member.
-She received her B.A. degree from the University of Ottawa in 2010 and her Ph.D. from Rutgers University in 2015.